-I could sit here and talk about different marketing strategies all day.
+We could sit here and talk about different marketing strategies all day.
 But there’s no right or wrong way to approach this for your startup company.

-My recommendation would be to stay as cost-effective as possible.
+Our recommendation would be to stay as cost-effective as possible.
 Be versatile and well-balanced too.